-- A. The CoC Coordinator or appointed committee/workgroup must review this Governance Charter annually.
+- A. The CoC Coordinator or appointed committee/workgroup must review this Governance Charter and Bylaws annually.
 The CoC Board will review and approve updates at the April board meeting.
 The CoC Membership will review and approve updates at the May membership meeting.
-The Governance Charter and Bylaws will be sent out to the CoC Membership at least two weeks prior to the May meeting.
-A simple majority is required by the CoC Membership to approve changes. - B. While suggested updates may come from the CoC Membership, CoC Committees, CoC Board, staff, CoC CA, or HMIS LA, it is the responsibility of the CoC Coordinator to review HUD rules, regulations, and guidance for necessary updates.
+The Governance Charter and Bylaws will be sent to the CoC Membership at least two weeks before the May meeting.
+The CoC Membership requires a simple majority to approve changes. - B. While suggested updates may come from the CoC Membership, CoC Committees, CoC Board, staff, CoC CA, or HMIS LA, the CoC Coordinator must review HUD rules, regulations, and guidance for necessary updates.